Singh2je/Singh2je/README.md

 - 👋 Hi, My name is Jaspreet Singh.
-I also go by Jazzy.
-- 👀 I’m interested in learning new skills.
+- 👀 I love learning new technologies.
 - 🌱 I’m currently learning Java.
+- Ask me about Java, JavaScript, html, css
 - 💞️ I’m looking to collaborate on anything that gives me an opportunity to grow.

 <!---